itoroukpe/k8s-NotesNew/Workload/Jobs.md

 Note: If the Job failed, either by the Pod failure policy or Pod backoff failure policy, and the Job is running multiple Pods, Kubernetes terminates all the Pods in that Job that are still Pending or Running.
 These are some requirements and semantics of the API:

-if you want to use a .spec.podFailurePolicy field for a Job, you must also define that Job's pod template with .spec.restartPolicy set to Never. the Pod failure policy rules you specify under spec.podFailurePolicy.rules are evaluated in order.
+If you want to use a .spec.podFailurePolicy field for a Job, you must also define that Job's pod template with .spec.restartPolicy set to Never. the Pod failure policy rules you specify under spec.podFailurePolicy.rules are evaluated in order.
 Once a rule matches a Pod failure, the remaining rules are ignored.
 When no rule matches the Pod failure, the default handling applies. you may want to restrict a rule to a specific container by specifying its name inspec.podFailurePolicy.rules[*].onExitCodes.containerName.
 When not specified the rule applies to all containers.
-When specified, it should match one the container or initContainer names in the Pod template. you may specify the action taken when a Pod failure policy is matched by spec.podFailurePolicy.rules[*].action.
+When specified, it should match one the container or initContainer names in the Pod template.

+You may specify the action taken when a Pod failure policy is matched by spec.podFailurePolicy.rules[*].action.
 Possible values are:
-FailJob: use to indicate that the Pod's job should be marked as Failed and all running Pods should be terminated.
+- FailJob: use to indicate that the Pod's job should be marked as Failed and all running Pods should be terminated.
-Ignore: use to indicate that the counter towards the .spec.backoffLimit should not be incremented and a replacement Pod should be created.
+- Ignore: use to indicate that the counter towards the .spec.backoffLimit should not be incremented and a replacement Pod should be created.
-Count: use to indicate that the Pod should be handled in the default way.
+- Count: use to indicate that the Pod should be handled in the default way.
 The counter towards the .spec.backoffLimit should be incremented.
-FailIndex: use this action along with backoff limit per index to avoid unnecessary retries within the index of a failed pod.
+- FailIndex: use this action along with backoff limit per index to avoid unnecessary retries within the index of a failed pod.
+-
 Note: When you use a podFailurePolicy, the job controller only matches Pods in the Failed phase.
 Pods with a deletion timestamp that are not in a terminal phase (Failed or Succeeded) are considered still terminating.
 This implies that terminating pods retain a tracking finalizer until they reach a terminal phase.
 Since Kubernetes 1.27, Kubelet transitions deleted pods to a terminal phase (see: Pod Phase).
 This ensures that deleted pods have their finalizers removed by the Job controller.

 Note: Starting with Kubernetes v1.28, when Pod failure policy is used, the Job controller recreates terminating Pods only once these Pods reach the terminal Failed phase.
 This behavior is similar to podReplacementPolicy: Failed.
 For more information, see Pod replacement policy.

-Job termination and cleanup
+## Job termination and cleanup
 When a Job completes, no more Pods are created, but the Pods are usually not deleted either.
 Keeping them around allows you to still view the logs of completed pods to check for errors, warnings, or other diagnostic output.
 The job object also remains after it is completed so that you can view its status.
 It is up to the user to delete old jobs after noting their status.
 Delete the job with kubectl (e.g. kubectl delete jobs/pi or kubectl delete -f ./job.yaml).
 When you delete the job using kubectl, all the pods it created are deleted too.

 By default, a Job will run uninterrupted unless a Pod fails (restartPolicy=Never) or a Container exits in error (restartPolicy=OnFailure), at which point the Job defers to the .spec.backoffLimit described above.
 Once .spec.backoffLimit has been reached the Job will be marked as failed and any running Pods will be terminated.